Balzu/url-shortener/README.md

 # url-shortener
-Distributed url shortener project for the PAD course
+URL-Shortener project for the "Distributed Enabling Platform" course of the master degree in Computer Science and Networking, jointly provided by University of Pisa and Sant'Anna School of Advanced Studies.